anilbey/anilbey.github.io/_posts/2023-01-07-laziness-immutability-dilemma.md

 I was solving the Advent of Code 2022 challenges to learn Rust.
 The Advent of Code questions have a good coverage of various programming concepts and thus good for learning a new language.

 In one of the challenges I was trying to read some input data line by line in a lazy fashion using this code.
-I chose this approach because I wanted to avoid reading the whole input file into memory at once.

 ```rust